corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/onboarding/dynamic-onboarding.md

 ## Set Variables
 Set the values of variables for use in later commands:

-1. Set the P2P gateway host and port and the RPC API host and port.
+1. Set the P2P gateway host and port and the [REST API](../../../developing/rest-api/rest-api.html) host and port.
 This may also vary depending on where you have deployed your cluster(s) and how you have forwarded the ports.
    {{< tabs >}}
    {{% tab name="Bash"%}}
    ```shell